theapphiker/penn-jobs/README.md

 <h2>Schedule Python Scripts to Run Daily</h2>

-I have scheduled these scripts to run daily on my system.
+I have scheduled these Dockerized scripts to run daily on my system.
 Please see <a href='https://www.geeksforgeeks.org/schedule-python-script-using-windows-scheduler/'>GeeksforGeeks instructions</a> for one way to do this.

 <h2>Example Output</h2>